 What Is Performance Budget?

-A performance budget is a set of quantitative limits imposed on metrics that affect a web page's load time and runtime behavior — such as total page weight, JavaScript bundle size, Time to Interactive (TTI), or Core Web Vitals scores — that teams must not exceed during development.
-It functions as a contractual constraint: if a proposed change would break the budget, it must be optimized or rejected before shipping.
-Performance budgets translate abstract 'make it fast' goals into enforceable, measurable thresholds.
+A performance budget is a set of quantitative limits placed on metrics that affect a website's load time, rendering speed, or resource weight — such as total page size, JavaScript bundle size, Time to Interactive (TTI), or Core Web Vitals scores — that a team commits not to exceed.
+It functions as a technical contract: if a new feature, image, or script would cause the site to breach a defined threshold, that change must be optimized or rejected.
+Performance budgets are defined per page or route and enforced through build pipelines, CI/CD checks, or monitoring tools.

 What Is Performance Budget?

-A performance budget is a set of quantitative limits imposed on metrics that affect a web page's load time and runtime behavior — such as total page weight, JavaScript bundle size, Time to Interactive (TTI), or Core Web Vitals scores — that teams must not exceed during development.
-It functions as a contractual constraint: if a proposed change would break the budget, it must be optimized or rejected before shipping.
-Performance budgets translate abstract 'make it fast' goals into enforceable, measurable thresholds.
+A performance budget is a set of quantitative limits placed on metrics that affect a website's load time, rendering speed, or resource weight — such as total page size, JavaScript bundle size, Time to Interactive (TTI), or Core Web Vitals scores — that a team commits not to exceed.
+It functions as a technical contract: if a new feature, image, or script would cause the site to breach a defined threshold, that change must be optimized or rejected.
+Performance budgets are defined per page or route and enforced through build pipelines, CI/CD checks, or monitoring tools.

 How Performance Budget Works